Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 Energy work is one of the most powerful ways to heal the physical, mental, emotional, and spiritual or ethereal body.
 To realize the full human potential, one has to heal all the above aspects of existence.

-Many people do not believe in the spiritual self, and limiting their recovery to the physical and mental, they’re never able to heal themselves fully.
+Many people do not believe in the spiritual self, and limiting their recovery to the physical and mental, they can never heal themselves fully.
 Therefore, energy work is a mechanism that facilitates the complete integration of the mind to create the whole self.

 Even modern science now believes that what we perceive as solid material is energy, including our body.
 This energy has to be in a constant state of motion.
 Wherever the energy is blocked, it stagnates at the location and creates psychosomatic ailments.